Infinitely Losing My Edge

 I was there.

-I was the first guy playing Marc Almond to the grunge kids.
+I was the first guy playing AZ to the electroclash kids.

 Everybody thought I was crazy.